mihaisarto/bedfford/README.md

               "content": []
           }

-- [GET] /data/`id`/bedford - endpoint returning the list of the fields/targets that are suitable for bedford problem
+- [GET] /data/`id`/bedford - endpoint returning the list of the fields/targets that are suitable for bedford problem.
+                            With this you can only select on UI the column fields that are suitable for bedford validation

+      response: [fields]

 - [GET] /data/`id`/bedford/`target` - endpoint returning data in regards with bedford problem for field `target`